nidhisht/python-pokeapi-client/README.md

 # python-pokeapi-client
-This is a sample program that uses the pre-built [Pokémon API](https://pokeapi.co/) to fetch Pokémon information.
+This is a sample program that consume the pre-built [Pokémon API](https://pokeapi.co/) to fetch Pokémon information.

 ## Install Python Libraries in Visual Studio Code
 It involves two steps: